sap-tutorials/How-Tos/tutorials/2016/09/iot-tessel/iot-tessel.md

 ## How-To Details
-Now to connect and configure your Tessel1 device (further calls simply `Tessel`).
+Now to connect and configure your Tessel 1 device (further calls simply `Tessel`).

 Prior to starting this tutorial you should have your Tessel device and a USB cable.
 For Windows machines simply plugging in the device will often result in the drivers be installed whereas a Apple Mac OS X or Linux machine require a bit more effort to install.